 Aircraft maintenance engineers spend most of their time working on various types of aircraft systems.
 This job includes scheduling and performing routine maintenance and inspection tasks, as well as pre-flight inspections to ensure that the aircraft is safe to fly.
 Engineers must detect potential hazards and perform appropriate repairs.
 They order and install replacement parts; if ready-made parts are not available, an engineer might have to source a customized part or make one him- or herself.
 Top qualifications for this position include knowledge of aircraft systems and the ability to work with one’s hands.
 Most employers do not require a particular degree, especially if a candidate can demonstrate work experience.
 As you see from our aircraft maintenance engineer CV example, this position also requires you to complete paperwork and keep records.
 Attention to detail is paramount to ensure safety and comply with FAA and other applicable regulations.

 Tips for Creating a Great Aircraft Maintenance Engineer CV

-Having perused our CV example, you can get started on bringing your own to life by reading the following advice:
+Having perused our CV example, you can get started on bringing your own to life by using our CV maker and reading the following advice: